 The UN’s Millennium Development Goals that every child in the world should be able go to school and have the opportunity to complete a primary education by 2015 was the starting point for the Gundua Foundation’s engagement in Kenya.
 The UN goal has unfortunately not yet been achieved, but development has come a long way.
 Large parts of Africa have entered a dynamic phase of development, and in the places where there are no ongoing wars and other conflicts, schooling and literacy have increased.
 Gundua Foundation now offers education on both primary and secondary level.
 In addition to the first school established, Gundua Secondary, two additional primary schools have since been added to the foundation.

 Gundua Secondary School is a day school with low tuition fees, making it affordable for families as well as allowing the children to continue to help out at home.
 The school has about 280 students.

 There is a clear intention, through modern teaching methods, to give the students a better chance of achieving their future goals and to help them start thinking more independently by learning better and more.
 All teaching is in English, except for the specific classes in Swahili.

 The goal for Gundua Secondary School is to become one of the best schools in the region.
-The results have continuously improved, and by the end of 2015, the school was ranked among the top three out of 30 schools in the region.
+The results have continuously improved, and the school is ranked among the top three out of 30 schools in the region.
 When it comes to continuing on to higher education, the goal is that at least half of the students should be qualified for university level studies.
-About a dozen students have already moved on to higher education at different universities in Kenya.
+More than 50 students have already moved on to higher education at different universities in Kenya.